 - Listen to your body.
 I love how my body feels.
 As I mentioned above, I started working out in hopes of improving my digestive issues.
 The bonus has been how much better my body feels overall.
 This is definitely motivation for me.

 - Set small goals.
 When I first started working out, I enrolled in a six-week program.
 I told myself, if I could make it through the six weeks I’d probably stick with it.
 That is exactly what happened!
 In six weeks I could see the changes my body was beginning to make, and I was hooked.

 - Buy yourself some cute workout clothes.
 Yes, I know this sounds silly, but I promise it helps.
 When I pick up a new workout top or leggings, I can’t wait to go to the gym and wear them.
 Whatever works, right?
 My favorite workout leggings are from Victoria Secret, and I’m wearing them in the pictures on this page.
 They are high waisted, the fabric holds up well and they are super comfy.
 They are a bit pricey, but I always wait until they go on sale and then stock up!

 - Go to a gym with specific class times.
 I have to have structure with my workouts.
 If I go to a gym with a bunch a weights sitting around, I wander around aimlessly, and then leave.
 I need class times with specific planned workouts.
 It helps keep me accountable.

 I don’t want to sugar coat it, because seeing results has been a slow process.
-It won’t happen overnight, but stick with it!
+Incorporating fitness into my life has been challenging, but stick with it!
 I promise you will love the results.